kean/Future/README.md

 ## Threading

 On iOS users expect UI renders to happen synchronously.
-To accomodate that, by default, the callbacks are run with `.main(immediate: true)` strategy.
+To accommodate that, by default, the callbacks are run with `.main(immediate: true)` strategy.
 It runs immediately if on the main thread, otherwise asynchronously on the main thread.
 The design is similar to the reactive frameworks like RxSwift.
 It opens a whole new area for using futures which are traditionally asynchronous by design.

-Overall there are three differnet schedulers available:
+There are three schedulers available:

 ```swift
 public enum Scheduler {